sidneycadot/blowgraph/README.md

 # blowgraph

-A graph library that doesn't suck
+This repository contains blowgraph, a graphing library that doesn't suck.

+This is WIP.